1

 其後人有上書欲通褒斜道及漕事,下御史大夫張湯。 湯問其事,因言:「抵蜀從故道,故道多阪,回遠。 今穿褒斜道,少阪,近四百里; 而褒水通沔,斜水通渭,皆可以行船漕。 漕從南陽上沔入褒,褒之絕水至斜,閒百餘里,以車轉,從斜下下渭。 如此,漢中之穀可致,山東從沔無限,便於砥柱之漕。 且褒斜材木竹箭之饒,擬於巴蜀。」 天子以為然,拜湯子卬為漢中守,發數萬人作褒斜道五百餘里。 道果便近,而水湍石,不可漕。

-Afterward, someone submitted a memorial wanting to open the Baoxie road and transport affairs, and it was sent down to the Grandee Secretary Zhang Tang.
-Tang asked about the matter, and therefore said: 'To reach Shu from the old road, the old road has many slopes and is circuitous and far.
-Now, if we dig the Baoxie road, there will be few slopes, and it will be nearly four hundred li; and the Bao River connects to the Mian, and the Xie River connects to the Wei, and all can be used for boat transport.
-Transport from Nanyang goes up the Mian and enters the Bao.
-The Bao carries water to the Xie, a distance of more than a hundred li between them, transferred by cart, and from the Xie goes down to the Wei.
-In this way, grain from Hanzhong can be brought, and Shandong from the Mian will be unlimited, more convenient than transport at Dizhu.
-Moreover, the abundance of timber, bamboo, and arrows in Baoxie is comparable to Bashu.'
-The Son of Heaven considered this to be so, appointed Tang's son Ang as governor of Hanzhong, and raised tens of thousands of people to make the Baoxie road for more than five hundred li.
-The road was indeed convenient and near, but the water was rapid with stones, and transport was not possible.
+Later, someone submitted a memorial proposing that the Bao-Xie road be opened and transport arranged through it.
+The matter was referred to Imperial Counselor Zhang Tang.
+Tang investigated and said, “To reach Shu by the old route, one must cross many slopes, and the way is long and winding.
+If the Bao-Xie road is cut through now, there will be fewer slopes, and the route will be nearly four hundred li shorter.
+The Bao River connects with the Mian, and the Xie River connects with the Wei, so both can be used for boat transport.
+Transport from Nanyang would go up the Mian River and enter the Bao.
+From the Bao's headwaters across to the Xie is more than a hundred li, where carts would transfer the cargo; from there it would descend the Xie into the Wei.
+In this way, the grain of Hanzhong can be brought in, and shipments from east of the mountains by way of the Mian will be without limit.
+It will be more convenient than transport through Dizhu.
+Moreover, Bao-Xie has timber, bamboo, and arrow bamboo in abundance, just as Ba and Shu do.”
+The Son of Heaven approved.
+He appointed Tang's son Ang as governor of Hanzhong and mobilized tens of thousands of men to build the Bao-Xie road for more than five hundred li.
+The road was indeed convenient and shorter, but the water was swift and full of rocks, so it could not be used for transport.

 10